microsoft/backfill/README.md

   </dd>
 </dl>

-You can also configure Microsoft Azure Blog Storage using environment variables.
+You can also configure Microsoft Azure Blob Storage using environment variables.

 ```
 BACKFILL_CACHE_PROVIDER="azure-blob"